activatebot/activatebot.github.io/index.md

 ## 🔥 Super powers in your pocket

-Activate provides you with the power of cutting edge Artificial Intelligence algorithms, right in your pocket:
+Activate AI provides you with the power of cutting edge Artificial Intelligence algorithms, right in your pocket:
-Activate, provides you with the power of cutting edge Artificial Intelligence algorithms, right in your pocket:
 * Your friendly AI bot available at all times
 * Ask it anything, get an instant reply: Activate is knowledgeable about literally billions of topics
 * Leverage the context of the conversation: Activate always understands the context of the conversation you're having